 2. Get more rest and better sleep.

 Another way that you can treat pinched nerves at home is to achieve longer and more restful sleep.
-For students who have a lot of papers to write in college, we advise you to hire a writer at Papertyper writing website, which will lighten the load in your studies.
+For students who have a lot of papers to write in college, we advise you to hire a writer at Papertyper writing website, which will lighten the load of your studies.
 The body undergoes a process of cellular repair while we sleep.
 This, combined with resting the affected nerve from strenuous activities, will encourage healing.

 3. Perform routine stretching.